rbdannenberg/arco/doc/building.md

 to build the `dspmanifest.txt` automatically from declarations in source files.

+## Running CMake
+Once dspmanifest.txt is in place, you can run CMake in/on your `apps/test` directory, and if all goes well, you can generate a project for XCode, Visual Studio, or a Makefile for Linux.

+If there are problems, you may see a lot of text in CMake's output.
+If you are trying to debug FAUST code and your `.ugen` files, you may prefer to run make in a terminal window.
+The section below on **Details** gives some options.

 ## Making a Server

 ## Linking with wxSerpent

 ## Details: The Preprocessor Pipeline

-- dspmanifest.txt tells the build system what unit generators you want
+- `dspmanifest.txt` tells the build system what unit generators you want

+- `CMake` calls `makedspmakefile.py` to build a makefile:

-- makedspmakefile.py reads dspmanifest.txt and creates:
+- `makedspmakefile.py` reads `dspmanifest.txt` and creates:
-  - dspmakefile (input to make to generate the unit generator sources)
+  - `dspmakefile` (input to make to generate the unit generator sources). *Notes:*
+    - Once `CMake` has created this, you can just run `make --makefile=dspmakefile` in your `apps/project` directory to rerun FAUST.
+This is recommended if you are debugging FAUST code because the output appears in the terminal instead of in CMake's output window.

+    - Perhaps even better, you can make a particular unit generator with ``make --makefile=dspmakefile <path-to-a-ugen>/<a-ugen>.cpp` in your `apps/project` directory to remake one unit generator.

-  - dspsources.cmakeinclude (tells the project to compile and link the unit generator sources)
+  - `dspsources.cmakeinclude` (tells the project to compile and link the unit generator sources)

-- CMake invokes make on makedspmakefile which invokes u2f.py and f2a.py
+- `CMake` invokes `make --makefile=dspmakefile` which invokes `u2f.py` and
+  `generate_<ugenname>.sh`

-- u2f.py reads a .ugen file describing variants of the unit generator based on what sample rates (audio-rate or block-rate) can be handled as inputs and what output rates are to be produced.
+- `u2f.py` reads a `.ugen` file describing variants of the unit generator based on what sample rates (audio-rate or block-rate) can be handled as inputs and what output rates are to be produced.
 It creates:

-  - multiple .dsp files for FAUST
+  - multiple `.dsp` files for FAUST

-- f2a.py runs faust to translate .dsp files to .cpp and .h files.
-These are then combined to create a unit generator files for Arco (also .cpp and .h files).
+  - `generate_<ugenname>.sh` (scripts immediately invoked by `dspmakefile` )

+- `generate_<ugenname>.sh` runs `f2a.py` and `o2idc.py` to generate audio-rate and block-rate versions unit generators for Arco.

+- `f2a.py` reads multiple `.cpp` and `.h` files written by FAUST and creates:
+  - `.cpp` and `.h` files that become Arco sources.

+- `o2idc.py` is O2's interface description compiler.
+It reads some comments from the `.cpp` and `.h` files and expands them into code to extract O2 message parameters into local variables in message-handling functions.
+  It also writes code to register the functions as handlers for O2 messages.

 In general, two unit generators are created for each basic DSP algorithm.
 For example, `sine.ugen` directs the build system to create the Arco unit generators `Sine` and `Sineb` which produce audio-rate and block-rate signals, respectively.